galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 >    ![data](images/Hierarchical_clustering_2.png "Hierarchical clustering")

-This algorithm has been implemented above using bottom up approach.
+This algorithm has been implemented above using bottom-up approach.
 It is also possible to follow top-down approach starting with all data points assigned in the same cluster and recursively performing splits till each data point is assigned a separate cluster.
 The decision of merging two clusters is taken on the basis of closeness of these clusters.

-Now we will apply hierarchical clustering to Iris dataset to find clusters based on two features (of flowers) - sepal length and width.

-> ### {% icon comment %} Background of Iris dataset
+> ### {% icon comment %} Background of iris dataset
-> The Iris flower dataset or Fisher’s Iris dataset is a multivariate dataset introduced by the British statistician and biologist Ronald Fisher in his 1936 paper ({% cite Fisher1936 %}).
+> The iris flower dataset or Fisher’s iris dataset is a multivariate dataset introduced by the British statistician and biologist Ronald Fisher in his 1936 paper ({% cite Fisher1936 %}).
-> Each row of the table represents an Iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.
+> Each row of the table represents an iris flower, including its species and dimensions of its botanical parts, sepal and petal, in centimeters.
 > For more history of this dataset read here [Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 {: .comment}

-At the first step, we should upload the Iris dataset and two other datasets which will be used at the end of the tutorial.
+At the first step, we should upload the iris dataset and two other datasets which will be used at the end of the tutorial.

 > ### {% icon hands_on %} Hands-on: Data upload
 >